ProfCyberNaught/php_user_login_system/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The PHP User Login System Project

 [![User Login System Screen Shot][product-screenshot]](https://github.com/ProfCyberNaught/php-login-system/)

-There are many tutorials online attempting to teach people how to code a user Login System.
+There are many tutorials online attempting to teach people how to code a PHP User Login System.
 However, many of them are either out-of-date in terms of language, or no longer follow best security practices (or never did in the first place).
-This project is dedicated to creating a user login system that not only would be up to date regarding languages, but also include best security practices involving but not limited to: password hashing, cross-site scripting protections (XSS), SQL Injection protections, data storage (encryption by default).
+This project is dedicated to creating a PHP User Login System that not only would be up to date regarding languages, but also include best security practices involving but not limited to: password hashing, cross-site scripting protections (XSS), SQL Injection protections, data storage (encryption by default).

 Here's why:
 * Your time should be focused on coding with the latest language version :muscle:
-* You shouldn't be learning to develop systems without using best security practices :thumbsdown:
+* You shouldn't be learning to develop systems without using best security practices (these change over time) :thumbsdown:
 * You should be implementing encryption-as-standard methodology (providing better storage security and privacy if the database is compromised) :thumbsup:

-Of course, no one user login system will serve all projects since your needs may be different.
-So I'll be adding more features in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+Of course, no _one_ PHP User Login System will serve all projects since your needs may be different.
+So I'll be adding more features as the project develops.
+You may also suggest changes by creating an issue (if one does not already exist), forking this repo and creating a pull request.
 Thanks to all the people who have contributed to expanding this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>